flipphillips/Shape/Readme.md

 ![](icon.png)

-# Shape
-Shape analysis and classification routines for Mathematica
+Shape analysis and classification routines for Wolfram Language.

-Copyright © 1997-2022 Flip Phillips, CC BY-NC 4.0.
+Copyright © 1997-2022 Flip Phillips.

+Shape is licensed under the MIT license.

 See [`CHANGELOG.md`](CHANGELOG.md) for details.

-> A package for computing differential geometry using _Mathematica_.

 > Based on a bunch of work I've done since about 1995 or so.
 Bits and pieces borrowed from Koenderink, Gray, &c.